nodecg/nodecg/README.md

 1. Ensure your code matches our existing style using our provided [EditorConfig](http://editorconfig.org/) options.
 2. Ensure the existing tests pass, or are updated appropriately, with `npm test`.
 3. For new features, you should add new tests.

-Check which branch you should PR to.
-NodeCG is still in an unstable state, so we follow these [semver](http://semver.org/) guidelines:

--   Bug fixes and new features go to the next 'patch' branch (`0.current.x`)
--   Breaking changes go to the next 'minor' branch (`0.next.0`)

 ### Building and viewing the docs locally